Berlin film fest winner heads home to scrap dealing life

 "I hope this film will send a message to everyone in Bosnia," he said.

-Romas are among minority groups who are not recognised as "constituent nations" in Bosnia, where only Serbs, Croats and Bosnian Muslims or Bosniaks can run for top offices.
+Romas are among minority groups who are not recognized as "constituent nations" in Bosnia, where only Serbs, Croats and Bosnian Muslims or Bosniaks can run for top offices.

 Mujic said his only wish is to get a permanent job and health insurance.
 But he is aware it was unlikely in Bosnia, where around 43 percent of people are registered as unemployed.